Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Douglis-Nirenberg systems

 To conclude this section, we complete the equivalence of overdetermined ellipticity with semi-Fredholmness, as discussed prior to \propref{prop:overdetermined_tools_Green}.
 Specifically, we show that the validity of an a priori estimate of the form \eqref{eq:overdetermined_a_priori}, with respect to some basic tuples $(J_0, L_0;\, I_0, K_0)$, is sufficient to guarantee that the system is overdetermined elliptic with respect to these tuples.

-For ease of reference, we state this result for the case $p = 2$: \begin{proposition} A Douglas-Nirenberg system $\bD$ is overdetermined elliptic with respect to basic tuples $(J_0, L_0; I_0, K_0)$ if and only if there exists an estimate
+For ease of reference, we state this result for the case $p = 2$: \begin{proposition} A Douglis-Nirenberg system $\bD$ is overdetermined elliptic with respect to basic tuples $(J_0, L_0; I_0, K_0)$ if and only if there exists an estimate

 for some $s_0 < \min(J_0, L_0 + 1/2)$. \end{proposition}

 \begin{proof} The first direction is established by \thmref{thm:overdetermined_varying_orders}.
 For the reverse direction, let $\Pi$ and $\Lambda$ be the order-reducing operators associated with the basic tuples $(J_0, L_0; I_0, K_0)$ as defined in \eqref{eq:order_reducing_opertors}.
 Then $\Pi \bD \Lambda \in \OP(0,0)$, and the estimate takes the form: